Lower Costs, Money Matters, No Headaches

 The Top 4 Social Security Questions Answered

-Social Security is a federal program in the U.S. that provides retirement benefits and disability income to qualified individuals.
-This includes their spouses, children, and survivors.
+Social Security is a federal program that provides retirement benefits and disability income to qualified individuals.
+This includes workers, their spouses, children, and survivors.
 It is one of the most important sources of income for many Americans, especially retirement-aged adults and people with disabilities.

-Because Social Security is such an essential part of many lives, there can often be a lot of confusion surrounding it.
-Let us break down some of the most common questions surrounding Social Security.
+Social Security is complicated as it covers so much for so many different types of situations and there can be a lot of confusion surrounding the various programs.
+Let’s break down some of the most common questions surrounding Social Security:

 1. How Does It Work?

-Money for the program is funded through taxes that employees and employers pay on their income.
-Subsequently, that money collected through taxes is used to fund Social Security trust funds (which are invested in U.S. Treasury securities) and pay benefits to current beneficiaries.
+Money for the programs are funded through taxes that employees and employers pay on working income.
+Subsequently, the money collected through taxes is paid out to current beneficiaries, with any excess that comes in used to fund Social Security trust funds (which are invested in a special version of U.S. Treasury securities).

 2. Who Is Eligible?